Original Issuance Date: July 1, 2017

 - All UW System Administration position announcements will contain the statement, “It is the policy of the University of Wisconsin System Administration to provide reasonable accommodations to qualified individuals with a disability who are applicants for employment or employees.”

-- Each applicant invited for an interview should again be informed of the University of Wisconsin System Administration policy requiring the provision of reasonable accommodations in the hiring process.
+- Each applicant invited for an interview should again be informed of the University of Wisconsin System Administration policy requiring the provision of reasonable accommodations in the hiring process, and how to make a request.

 - All applicants should make requests for accommodations through the contact person identified in the vacancy announcement.
 When an applicant with a disability requests an accommodation, the University of Wisconsin System Administration must modify or adjust the job application process to make reasonable accommodation to the known physical or mental limitations of the applicant to enable full consideration of the applicant.